 If you’re planning to take your cat on a flight, you’ll probably want to give more thought to soft cat carriers.
 They’re also a good option if you want something that’s light, and convenient to carry.
 Just be prepared to put in the extra effort when cleaning them.

 For most purposes, you can’t go wrong with hard cat carriers.
 They’re solid, they’re durable, there’s little risk of escape, and they wipe clean.
 There’s a reason why they’re the standard model for cat transport, and it’s because they’re a dependable model.
 They’re also the only model that easily allows you to include food and litter for your cat.
 On top of that, they’re also durable cat carriers.

 Cage cat carriers are the way to go if you want something that’s solid, but also lightweight.
 Same goes for metal cat carriers (which tend to be the same thing anyway).
 They’re also good if you don’t want to go through the process of cleaning every time it’s used.
 Just be aware that your cat is always exposed to the elements.
 Things may get messy if it decides it wants to go the toilet.

 If you have an elderly or very nervous cat, look no further than the pet stroller.
 This is also definitely the right option if physically lifting or carrying cat carriers around is an issue for you.
 They guarantee a smooth, easy ride for you and your cat.
 Just make sure you have the storage space to put it away, and be aware it can’t go on flights with you.

 If your passion is fashion and you want your cat to be seen, get a bubble cat carrier.
 They’re easier to carry than any option other than the stroller.
 They’re also light, compact, and airline approved, so there’s plenty of positive points for you.
 They just might not be quite so comfortable for your cat!

-We hope the information we’ve given you here is useful to you, and you’re now one step closer to finding the cat carrier that suits you and your pet.
+We hope you’re now one step closer to finding the cat carriers that suit you and your pet.
+If you’re still not sure, why not check out our top 5 cat carriers?
 Happy hunting!